divonlan/genozip/docs/kraken.rst

 **Assumptions**

 | ``genocat --taxid`` makes the assumption that all lines in the viewed file must have a corresponding line in the kraken data.
+It is ok if the kraken data contains additional lines not in the viewed file.
 |